Dealing with regulations in regards to home sewage treatment can be confusing. There are some important things you need to know.

 Scheduled servicing of your sewage management system needs to be done regularly.
 According to the NSW Government Health regarding Servicing of Domestic Secondary Treatment Sewage Management Facilities, the owner:

 - Shall not service their own system unless they are an authorised service agent.

 - Shall ensure the system is serviced at regular, specified intervals.

 - Should check with the manufacturer to ensure that any independent service agent is authorised by the manufacturer.

 The service agent must be registered with the local council and submit a completed NSW Health standardised “Local Council Service Report” after each service to the local council.
 A completed manufacturer’s service report should also be supplied to the owner / occupier after each service.

-All Aerated Wastewater Treatment Systems (AWTS) are required to be serviced every three months by a qualified service technician.
-All other systems should be inspected at least once every year.
+All Aerated Wastewater Treatment Systems (AWTS) are required to be serviced every three months by a qualified technician.
+All other system types must be serviced at least once every year.
 The technician must service the system in accordance with the manufacturer’s service requirements specified in its service manual.
 You can contact Council for a list of authorised service agents in your area.

-5. Potential need for Upgrade or Expansion if you Renovate your Home
+5. Be aware of the potential need for Upgrade or Expansion if you Renovate your Home.

 Finally, the required size/capacity of your sewage treatment system is directly related to the design wastewater load.
 If your plans include additional bedrooms or bathrooms, you will likely need to upgrade your existing system.

 Discuss the requirements with your Council.
 In some cases, you will only need to expand your Effluent Disposal Area.
 However, depending on your renovation plans and the age of your existing system, a replacement system may be needed.